abhisekp/gitter-archive-cli/README.md

 - After complete archive of rooms, they're marked `isArchived`  as `true`.
   Hence, the next time the app is run, it removes the archived rooms from the list.
   The expected behavior is that it should simply ignore the archived rooms and only consider the non archived rooms.
+  This results in archive pattern download behaving weird i.e. since it cannot verify if a particular room was archived, it redownloads the room and appends it to the end. (resulting in duplication)